-The site of a second high school will be among the matters studied by a citizens committee appointed Monday night by the Plymouth Commeeting for Nov.
-18. President of the school This is the famed orchesboard Gerald Fischer made tra's 20th season of concerts.
-About 45 English language the announcement of the comstudents from the University mittee, and received unanimous approval for his selecof Michigan have been invited, and will be guests in tions.
-The committee was Plymouth homes for dinner charged with several goals in a special letter by Fischer.
-It reads, in part: They represent countries
+The site of a second highschool will be among the matters studied by a citizens committee appointed Monday night by the Plymouth Community School Board.

+William Fronk, a Ford Motor Co. executive employed as a representation planning manager, will chair the committee, Fronk, who lives at 1231 Linden, said he will call the first meeting for Nov.
+18. President of the school board Gerald Fischer made the announcement of the committee, and received unanimous approval for his selections.
+The committee was charged with several goals in a special letter by Fischer.
+It reads, in part: